 Sopranos – Catherine Crouch

 From an early age, Catherine has been performing as a choral singer and as a soloist.
-Her music studies started in Toronto, Ontario at the Royal Conservatory of Music and since moving to Vancouver in 1992, she has studied under Lars Kaario, and has been coached by Ray Nurse, Ellen Hargis, and Doreen Oke.
-Catherine toured Europe with the Capilano University Singers for 4 seasons and performed as a soloist in their concerts.
+Her music studies started in Toronto, Ontario at the Royal Conservatory of Music and since moving to Vancouver in 1992, she has studied under Lars Kaario, and has been coached by Ray Nurse, Ellen Hargis, Geordie Roberts and Doreen Oke.
+Highlights of Catherine’s professional life as a singer include being section leader and soloist in Laudate Singers for 17 years and touring Europe with the Capilano University Singers for 4 seasons and performing as a soloist in their concerts.
 Catherine was a soprano section leader and soloist for five years in the award-winning Christ Church Cathedral Choir in Vancouver.
-Her other choral credits include the choirs of St. Andrew’s-Wesley United Church, Ryerson United Church, the Holy Rosary Cathedral Quartet, and Festival Vancouver Chorus.
-Catherine’s love of teaching and exceptional reputation has resulted in a thriving private voice studio for over 14 years in North Vancouver where she holds annual master classes and recitals for her students. www.ccvoicestudio.ca
+Her other choral credits include Elektra Women’s Choir with Morna Edmundson, the choirs of St. Andrew’s-Wesley United Church, Ryerson United Church, the Holy Rosary Cathedral Quartet, and Festival Vancouver Chorus.
+Presently, Catherine is thrilled to be the soprano section leader with the Vivaldi Chamber Choir under Edette Gagné.
+Catherine’s love of teaching and exceptional reputation has resulted in a thriving private voice studio for over 15 years in North Vancouver where she holds annual master classes and recitals for her students. www.ccvoicestudio.ca

 Tenors – Steve Froese